canterbury hair and scalp clinic endoscope

 The Medulla

-Not all hairs contain a medullla, this depends on the thickness or diameter.
+Not all hairs contain a medulla, this depends on the thickness or diameter.
 The medulla if present is the central part.

 Texture

-The hair growth cycle consists of three distinct stages or phases – anagen, catagen and telogen.
+The hair growth cycle consists of 3 distinct phases, the anagen phase, the catagen phase and the telogen phase.